akhtarnabeel/ecoforecastCS/README.md

 Some jobs need to be executed periodically (e.g. every day) while other jobs are executed based on external events (e.g. new weather data).

+#### System Design:
-To support ecological workflows, we aim to created a secure and scalable cyberinfrastructure over multiple cloud providers.
+To support ecological workflows, we aim to create a secure and scalable cyberinfrastructure over multiple cloud providers.
+We use containerized approach to run ecological computations, where each job runs in a separate container.
+This provides the isolation and security, and help us elastically manage the resources.

+We use [Apache OpenWhisk](https://openwhisk.apache.org) for running ecological code. *"Apache OpenWhisk (Incubating) is an open source, distributed Serverless platform that executes functions (fx) in response to events at any scale."*

 <p align="center">
 <img align=center src="https://github.com/akhtarnabeel/ecoforecastCS/raw/master/screenshots/System.jpg" width="700" height="500" />